hcaatu/csb-project1/README.md

 psql < schema.sql
 ```

-7. Now the application starts at localhost:5000 by using this command:
+7. Now the application starts (by default at localhost:5000) by using this command:
 ```bash
 flask run
 ```